hoxiea/ai-nanodegree/README.md

 This program takes as input:

 * an exported list of all the current drugs in the Dosis machine
-* usage data (at the individual RX level) from the past 1-3 months
+* usage data (at the individual prescription level) from the past 1-3 months
 * many possible configuration options

 It then uses **7 classes and about 1200 lines of helper functions** to: